-In October 2014 the law changed to help keep children with asthma safe Schools are now allowed to hold spare emergency inhalers (usually blue)
+In October 2014 the law changed to help keep children with asthma safe Schools are now allowed to hold spare emergency inhalers (usually blue).
+However, as a school we do not hold a school owned emergency inhalers.

-The school holds asthma inhalers for emergency use.
+The school holds pupils asthma inhalers for emergency use.
 They will be checked on a monthly basis to ensure they remain in date and will be replaced when the expiry date approaches.
-The inhalers are stored in the medical room and their use is recorded.
+The pupils inhalers are stored in the medical room and their use is recorded.